Snoozeds/dankrpg-web/docs/commands/misc.md

 ## setting confirmations
 Description: What type of confirmation dialogues you get when doing certain actions. \
+Mechanics: `buying` also adds confirmations to /upgrade apply. \
 Parameters: Options: `buying`, `selling`, `all`.

 ## settings reset